Rust-GCC/gccrs/gcc/config/aarch64/aarch64-simd.md

 ;; ADDP with two registers semantically concatenates them and performs ;; a pairwise addition on the result.
-For 128-bit input modes represent this ;; as a concatentation of the pairwise addition results of the two input ;; registers.
+For 128-bit input modes represent this ;; as a concatenation of the pairwise addition results of the two input ;; registers.
 This allow us to avoid using intermediate 256-bit modes.
 (define_insn "aarch64_addp<mode>_insn"
   [(set (match_operand:VQ_I 0 "register_operand" "=w")